aws-samples/aws-sagemaker-heart-disease-prediction/README.md

    b.
 Make a note of the region.
 Make sure all services used are in the same region as your bucket.
 3. Upload **‘heart.csv’** file located in project **/src/test/resources** directory to your AWS Bucket.
 4. Upload packaged code **‘heart_function-1.0.0’** provided in root directory to your AWS Bucket.
+5. Download **heart-disease-prediction.ipynb** file to your local computer

 ### Training SageMaker Model
 In this section, we will use AWS SageMaker to import the sample jupyter notebook and train a model that can predict heart disease.
 Once the model is trained, it will be hosted directly on SageMaker.